Asano Yoshinaga: Conflict with Ishida Mitsunari

+Personal life

 Yoshinaga's three-dimensional battle standard, a gold-plated basketlike object, was well known during the Korean campaign.

 His daughters, Hanahime married Matsudaira Tadamasa of Fukui Domain and Haruhime (Haruhime was his daughter with Ikeda Tsuneoki's daughter) married Tokugawa Yoshinao of Owari Domain.

+He studied gunnery expert under the tutelage of Inadome Sukenao and was known as the "best in the world" with his firearms.